nathanpeel/engineering-portfolio/README.md

 ## Blog

-Note that all of the current blog posts are nonsense for testing.
+Note that all of the current blog posts are for testing/demonstration.
 Eventually, the blog will focus on software engineering while incorporating philosophy.
 Stay tuned for updates.

 ## Next steps

-- Add interactive on hover and onclick styling
 - Add blog post like, view count, and comment feature
 - Write awesome blog posts